History of Accessibility and the Impact of Daniels-Finegold Settlement Agreement

-Along with elevator upgrades, improving access to bus service was a primary goal of the MBTA/BCIL settlement.
-Today, all bus operators are thoroughly trained to provide excellent service to customers with disabilities.
+Along with elevator upgrades, improving access to bus service was a primary goal of the Daniels-Finegold settlement.
+Today, all bus operators are thoroughly trained to provide excellent service to riders with disabilities.

 SWA also began overseeing an Internal Access Monitoring Program that provides real-time feedback about how the system is—or isn't—working.

-Bus operator training and system-wide monitoring have reduced the number of times that customers with disabilities are unable to access bus service due to the following barriers:
+Bus operator training and system-wide monitoring have reduced the number of times that riders with disabilities have been unable to access bus service due to the following barriers:

 Looking Beyond the Settlement

-As the MBTA continues working towards full compliance with the settlement, there are a number of projects currently underway that will help build a system that’s fully accessible to all riders.
+In our ongoing efforts to achieve full compliance with the settlement, a number of MBTA projects and programs are currently underway to help us build a system that’s fully accessible to all riders.
 To meet this goal, we're taking the following steps:

-- A pilot program for bluetooth beacon micro-navigation systems help customers who are blind or have low vision navigate the system.
+- Investigating and implementing indoor wayfinding technologies to help riders who are blind or have low vision navigate the system

-The MBTA system has changed substantially between 1990 and 2017.
-As of today, almost the entire system is accessible, including the entirety of the Orange and Silver Lines, most of the Red and Blue Lines, and major sections of the Green Line.
-Upgrades to Wollaston Station in 2018 will make the entire Red Line accessible to people with disabilities.
+The MBTA system has changed substantially between 1990 and today.
+The majority of the system is now accessible, including the entirety of the Red, Orange, and Silver lines and the ferry network, almost all of the Blue Line, and major sections of the Green Line and Commuter Rail.

 More Information About the Daniels-Finegold Settlement Agreement